 - Primary 6 (May-Jul): DSA application period

-At Art by Ancourage, our DSA Portfolio programme guides students through this timeline with structured skill development and portfolio building.
+At Art by Ancourage, the DSA Portfolio programme guides students through this timeline with structured skill development and portfolio building.

 What Schools Look For in Portfolios